matoruru/chrome-extension_better-experience-argocd/README.md

 ### Problem

-Argo CD's UI doesn't filter those values in a list based on your input so as the number of values increases it causes a looooong scroll for you to reach the value that you want.
+Argo CD's UI doesn't filter those values in an auto-complete list based on your input.
+So, as the number of values increases it causes a looooong scroll for you to reach the value that you need.

 ### Why you need this

-This extension solves the problem above by providing a realtime-filter feature which updates the displayed list based on your input.
+This extension solves the problem above by providing a realtime-filter feature which updates the auto-complete list as you input.

 # Installation